 by Christina Hinterberger | Nov 4, 2022

+You have to see it to believe it.
+No narrative or weighty metaphors here, just extraordinary sensory evocations.
 We can find it all around us but rarely even notice, the most common form of plastic – polystyrene.
-In this remarkable piece of visual theatre, Andrea Salustri explores its possibilities bringing the material alive, our unlikely protagonist of the stage.
-As an almost...
+In this remarkable piece of visual theatre, Andrea...

 by Christina Hinterberger | Jan 15, 2025

-Award-winning Garry Starr is writing a play for all ages.
-But he’s struggling to concentrate… Thoughts keep swinging through his head like monkeys in the jungle.
-They pop in, swing past, drive through and start monkey parties – making it impossible for him to...
+Garry Starr is struggling to concentrate… Thoughts keep swiniging like monkeys in the jungle.
+They pop in, swing past, drive throug and start monkey parties.
+It is impossible for Garry to focus.
+He does love his monkeys, but they just get a bit much.
+Will Garry be...

 by Christina Hinterberger | Nov 4, 2022